C. S. Venkatakrishnan: Career

 Venkat left JPMorgan for Barclays in early 2016, and was among the first people Staley hired when he became CEO of the bank.
 Venkat was initially the bank's chief risk officer.
 Venkat had been head of global markets for Barclays, and succeeded Jes Staley with immediate effect after Barclays was notified of the preliminary results from an investigation by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority into "how Staley had characterised his relationship with [Jeffrey] Epstein to Barclays".

 Personal life

-Venkat is based in New York City.
+Venkat is based in London.
 He was diagnosed with non-Hodgkin lymphoma in November 2022, and continued to work while being treated.
+He is in remission after completing the treatment in March 2023.
+Venkat is married and has three children, all daughters, who he raised in the suburbs of New York.